 Some people come in here as former athletes and find themselves humbled after that muscle memory they were counting on left them hanging.
 Sometimes we get that 30-year-old who realizes they're not in their 20s anymore.
 People who are new to working out freak out when they realize what working out is actually like.
 In general, everyone walks out of their first workout feeling challenged and realizing that we, as your trainers, aren't fucking around.
 We're here to make this happen, but before we do, YOU need to find your threshold.

 What's a threshold?

 It's the sweet spot between getting your ass kicked and feeling like you kicked ass!

 OMG!
-Once you do, you're money and it's on and crakin'!!!
+Once you do, you're money and it's on and crackin'!!!

-Now you know how much to push yourself, how heavy to lift, how fast to run, how much stretching you actually need.
-You learn that you're only competition is your damn self.
+Once you know how much to push yourself, how heavy to lift, how fast to run, how much stretching you actually need, you learn that your only competition is your damn self.
 You learn not to compare yourself with others who are on their own fitness journey.
-Instead you learn that our community is here to support your lifestyle changes not compete with you.
+Instead you learn that our community is here to support your lifestyle changes, not compete with you.

-If you can (1) find your threshold, (2) be consistent in your workouts and (3) have a fucking blast, then you are set you up for success.
+If you can (1) find your threshold, (2) be consistent in your workouts, and (3) have a fucking blast, then you are set up for success.

 So good luck in your first 30 days...Don't let the soreness "mind-fuck" you.
 Be determined to find that threshold and kick ass!